See where CDP is headed with AI — Agentic World 2026, Oct 5–7, Miami →

 Identity resolution was once a specialized capability that justified a separate vendor.
 In the early CDP era (2016–2020), many organizations purchased standalone tools because their marketing platforms lacked native matching.

 That landscape has fundamentally changed.
-Today, every major Agentic CDP includes AI-powered identity resolution as a built-in feature — both deterministic and probabilistic matching, with machine learning that continuously improves accuracy as new data arrives.
-The accuracy gap between standalone identity vendors and built-in CDP identity resolution has narrowed dramatically.
+Amperity built its reputation as an identity-resolution-first CDP during that early era, when specialized matching was a genuine differentiator, and has since expanded into activation as well.
+Across the market more broadly, that specialized capability is no longer scarce: every major Agentic CDP now includes AI-powered identity resolution as a built-in feature — both deterministic and probabilistic matching, with machine learning that continuously improves accuracy as new data arrives — closing much of the accuracy gap that once justified a standalone vendor for common use cases.

 For most organizations, a separate identity resolution vendor is no longer necessary.
 Modern Agentic CDPs embed identity resolution into the same platform that handles segmentation, AI decisioning, and data activation — meaning unified profiles are immediately actionable without copying data to a separate system.